ID 86392130 © Belish - Dreamstime.com.jpg

 Panelists

 Daniel Toohey is a Fellow Chief Technologist within the Advanced Concepts Group at Mercury Systems.
 He has been involved in open standards development for over 25 years.
-Dan chaired and authored multiple VPX standards, created the original architecture, taxonomy, and glossary for OpenVPX at its inception and transitioned it into VITA, has served as the working group chair for VITA 46.11 (System Management for VPX) since inception, co-leads System Management subcommittees in SOSA since its inception, and co-leads the VITA 100.20 System Management working group.
-Additionally, Dan serves on the SOSA Steering Committee and VITA Standards Organization (VSO) board of directors.
+Dan chaired and authored multiple VPX standards, created the original architecture, taxonomy, and glossary for OpenVPX at its inception and transitioned it into VITA, has served as the working group chair for VITA 46.11 (System Management for VPX) since inception, continues to co-lead System Management subcommittees in SOSA since its inception, and co-leads the VITA 100.20 System Management working group.
+In addition, Dan serves on the SOSA Steering Committee and VITA Standards Organization (VSO) board of directors.

-Dan holds bachelor’s and master’s degrees in electrical engineering at Worcester Polytechnic Institute, or WPI, with a focus on secure processing.
+Dan holds Bachelor’s and Master’s degrees in electrical engineering from Worcester Polytechnic Institute (WPI) with a focus on secure processing.

 Comments